mebobby2/basic-doom/README.md

 ## Upto

-page 61
+page 66
-Set the Axes menu of the MouseLook component to vertical rotation and
+Setting a rate of movement independent of the computer’s speed